 Workers’ Compensation For Manufacturing Injuries

-The health care industry and manufacturing companies are two of the largest employers in the Harrisburg area — and they also happen to be two of the most dangerous industries for American workers.
+The health care industry and manufacturing companies are two of the largest employers in central Pennsylvania — and they also happen to be two of the most dangerous industries for American workers.

 If you are a health care worker or work in the manufacturing industry, and were injured on the job, you are entitled to workers’ compensation benefits.
-At DiLoreto, Cosentino & Bolinger P.C., our team of experienced workers’ comp lawyers will guide you through the process.
+At DiLoreto, Cosentino & Bolinger, our team of experienced workers’ comp lawyers will guide you through the process.

 Our attorneys assist with everything from preparing and filing initial applications to appealing denied claims.
 We also represent injured workers who are at risk of having their benefits reduced or stopped.
 Contact us today to learn more about your right to workers’ compensation.